Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis: Introduction

 \section{Introduction}

 The interpretation of the nature of the lightest scalar mesons is one of the most fascinating problems in hadronic physics.
-The plethora of scalar ($J^{PC}=0^{++}$, $I=0$) states below $2\,{\rm GeV}$ \cite{pdg} cannot be described by a simple $q\bar q$ nonet, a situation indicative of exotic states such as gluonium (glueballs) or multi-quark ($q\bar q q\bar q$) states amongst the known scalar mesons.
-In the case of gluonium states, analyses based on chiral Lagrangians \cite{amir,oller} suggest that the $f_0(1500)$ and $f_0(1710)$ are mainly gluonium states with a small gluonium component of the $f_0(980)$ \cite{amir}.
-Similarly, QCD Laplace sum-rules based upon (diagonal) correlation functions of either gluonic or $q\bar q$ currents find that admixtures of gluonium and $q\bar q$ exist with masses of approximately $1\,\rm{GeV}$ and $1.6\,{\rm GeV}$ \cite{narison,ailin,kisslinger}, a conclusion that is also upheld by studies based on Gaussian QCD sum-rules \cite{harnett_glue,harnett_quark,harnett_proc}.
-Phenomenological analyses present a scenario of mixing between a $1\,{\rm GeV}$ glueball and the $f_0(980)$, $f_0(1500)$ states of a $q\bar q$ nonet \cite{minkowski}.
+The plethora of scalar ($J^{PC}=0^{++}$) states below $2\,{\rm GeV}$ \cite{pdg} cannot be described by a simple $q\bar q$ nonet, a situation indicative of exotic states such as gluonium (glueballs) or multi-quark ($q\bar q q\bar q$) states amongst the known scalar mesons.
+In the gluonium scenario, two-body decays to pseudoscalars suggest that the $f_0(1370)$, $f_0(1500)$ and $f_0(1710)$ contain strong mixtures of gluonium and $q\bar q$ mesons \cite{close}, with the $f_0(1500)$ favoured as the dominant glueball state \cite{f0_1500_interp}.
+Analyses based on chiral Lagrangians \cite{amir,oller} suggest that the $f_0(1500)$ and $f_0(1710)$ are mainly gluonium states with a small gluonium component of the $f_0(980)$ \cite{amir}.
+Other phenomenological approaches present a scenario of mixing between a $1\,{\rm GeV}$ glueball and the $f_0(980)$, $f_0(1500)$ states of a $q\bar q$ nonet \cite{minkowski}.
 Lattice QCD calculations lead to a scalar gluonium state of approximately $1.6\,{\rm GeV}$ with quenched quarks \cite{lattice_quench}.
-However, with dynamical quarks the mixing with $q\bar q$ states appears to be very strong, driving the mass of the lightest ``flavour-singlet'' meson\footnote{In Ref.\ \cite{lattice2} it is noted that the distinction between gluonium and $q\bar q$ mesons is obscured; one has gluonic and $q\bar q$ operators which couple to flavour-singlet mesons.} down toward $1\,{\rm GeV}$ with tentative identification of an excited state on the order of $1.5\,{\rm GeV}$ \cite{lattice2}.
+However, with dynamical quarks the mixing with $q\bar q$ states appears to be very strong, driving the mass of the lightest flavour-singlet meson down toward $1\,{\rm GeV}$ with tentative identification of an excited state on the order of $1.5\,{\rm GeV}$ \cite{lattice2}.
+The vast literature on mixing of gluonia in QCD sum-rules is reviewed in detail in \cite{narison_review}.
+The key findings of QCD Laplace sum-rules are that admixtures of scalar gluonium and $q\bar q$ ($I=0$) states exist with masses of approximately $1\,\rm{GeV}$ and $1.6\,{\rm GeV}$ \cite{narison_review,narison,ailin,kisslinger}, a conclusion that is also upheld by studies based on Gaussian QCD sum-rules \cite{harnett_glue,harnett_quark,harnett_proc}.
+In particular, the mixing that results from QCD sum-rules is very large \cite{narison_review,narison}, with comparable couplings of these states to gluonic and $q\bar q$ currents \cite{harnett_glue,harnett_quark,harnett_proc}.